Workshops - UK

 • Problem solving in composite compositions

-• Using Photoshop layers to build compositions
+• Using layers to build compositions (Affinity, Photoshop, etc)

 We'll look at a variety of artwork and work out why the composition succeeds - or doesn't!
 And we'll dig deep to unearth all the tricks that you can reuse in your own work.

 On the second day we'll explore computer-aided composition, including all the basic tools and commands, and how to put your composition together.
-You'll leave with a useful printout of the basic methods of composing in Affinity Photo or Photoshop (or similar), and keyboard shortcuts.
-And, because there's a lot of information to take in during this workshop, you'll take with you (as as PDF download) 54 pages of detailed information that cover everything we studied, and a resource you can refer to in years to come.
+You'll leave with a useful printout of the basic methods of composing in Affinity or Photoshop (or similar), and keyboard shortcuts.
+And, because there's a lot of information to take in during this workshop, you'll take with you (as a PDF download) 54 pages of detailed information that cover everything we studied, and a resource you can refer to in years to come.

 Done Balin' composition